Teresita Fernández: Career

-On June 1, 2015, "Fata Morgana", her largest public art project to date opened in New York's Madison Square Park.
+On June 1, 2015, Fata Morgana, her largest public art project to date and the largest installation in the park's history, opened in New York's Madison Square Park.
 The Madison Square Park Conservancy presented the outdoor sculpture consisting of 500 running feet of golden, mirror-polished discs that create canopies above the pathways around the park's central Oval Lawn.
+Fata Morgana reflects the artist’s immersive sensibilities where the act of living and moving through spaces influence her practice.

-In 2017, Fernández, in collaboration with Colección Patricia Phelps de Cisneros, created a site-specific installation called "OVERLOOK: Teresita Fernández confronts Frederic Church at Olana" at Olana State Historic Site.
-As part of the work, Fernández juxtaposes the works of landscape artists like Frederic Church, Marianne North, Martin Johnson Heade, among others, with images of indigenous people and their fellow travellers in order to examine and illustrate the context of the world that made up their images.
+In 2017, Fernández, in collaboration with Colección Patricia Phelps de Cisneros, created a site-specific installation called OVERLOOK: Teresita Fernández confronts Frederic Church at Olana at Olana State Historic Site.
+In this work, Fernández contests the traditional “American Landscape” painting tradition, combining portraits of indigenous people, expansive horizon lines, and botanical imagery to prioritize the individual within the landscape.

 Harvard University Committee on the Arts commissioned Autumn (...
 Nothing Personal) a public art project by Fernández in 2018.
+The circular installation was placed in Tercentenary Theatre Harvard Yard, serving as a physical space for public dialogue and performance.